setanicholas/portfolio/README.md

 - **Orchestrated a scalable financial systems architecture** by eliminating technical debt, optimizing ERP integrations, and aligning them with long-term growth objectives.
 - **Spearheaded a cutting-edge data analytics pipeline** leveraging **Snowflake, Power BI**, and **Python** to deliver critical insights that empowered C-suite executives to make informed business decisions.
-- Led the integration of **8 M&A acquisitions** across a global portfolio of over 100 subsidiaries, managing multi-currency transactions across 20 foreign entities.
+- Develop ERP integration playbook for **8 M&A acquisitions**.
+These companies integrated into a NetSuite instance consisting of over 100 subsidiaries with multi-currency transactions across 20 foreign entities.
 - Championed **IT Governance best practices**, ensuring a balance between operational flexibility and data security.

 ### **NetSuite Administrator**